 BLU

-Born in 1998 as a blend with a minimum of 50% Ancellotta, the proportion of this remarkable variety steadily increased over the years, reaching a stable 100% from the 2007 harvest.
+Originally created as a blend based on a minimum of 50% Ancellotta, the percentage of this surprising variety has steadily increased over the years, reaching 100% consistently since the 2007 harvest.

 Designation: Marche IGT Rosso

-Production area: Vigna di Montebacchino – Monte San Bartolo Natural Park, Municipality of Pesaro
+Production area: Monte San Bartolo Natural Park, Municipality of Pesaro

 Soil: Calcareous sandstone with high silt content